 - CT scan of the head.
 This imaging test takes X-rays that create slice-like, cross-sectional images of your brain and head.
 A computer combines them to create a full picture of your brain.
 The doctor might inject an iodine-based dye into your veins to make parts of your brain stand out.

 - Spinal tap (lumbar puncture).
 If you need this test, the doctor will take out a small amount of the fluid that surrounds your brain and spinal cord.
-He can test it for signs of bleeding or infection.
+They can test it for signs of bleeding or infection.

 - MRI.
 This imaging test is often used as a follow-up to a CT scan.
 It uses a magnetic field and radio waves to create cross-sectional images of the inside of your brain.